bigyangg/skillset-buddhimanai/README.md

-# 🧠 skillset-buddhimanai
+#  skillset-buddhimanai

 A classroom-ready library of **94 AI agent skills** organized into 11 focused categories.
 Each skill teaches an AI coding agent (Claude Code, Cursor, GitHub Copilot, etc.) how to reliably execute a specific engineering, design, or operational task.

-All skills are **generic and reusable** — with no blockchain, crypto, or platform-specific dependencies.
+All skills are **generic and reusable** — .
 Each skill includes clear trigger phrases to support reliable agent routing.

 The catalog is curated to be **managed, session-ready, and explicit**: category-level guidance is listed alongside task-specific skills, repository counts are accurate, and category boundaries are clearly defined.